andymcg7/NBA-Admin/README.md

 ## This is still very rough WIP

 ### The current Northumberland Badminton Admin Application is a legacy Apache Flex application which isn't great in 2022.
 This project is intended to replace that application.
-This is a Spring Boot/Kotlin/Thymeleaf application connecting to a basic rest service hosted on the Northumberland Badminton site, and uses some ideas and techniques I have been looking at recently.
+This is a Spring Boot/Kotlin/Thymeleaf application built using Gradle connecting to a basic rest service hosted on the Northumberland Badminton site, and uses some ideas and techniques I have been looking at recently.

 ## Pre-requisites

 ### JDK >= 11
+### Chromedriver

 ## Development Focus